johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > No voltage difference across the solenoid could indicate lack of signal, a short in the coil or a broken common.
                     > In that case disconnect the solenoid and check for voltage between the hot wire and the common when switched on.
                     > Voltage between hot and common wires would indicate good signal, good common, but a shorting coil in the solenoid.
 So change the solenoid.
                     > If there is still no voltage between hot and common then check for voltage between hot and a known good common or go directly to the common terminal of the power supply.
                     > If there is voltage now then you know you have a broken common otherwise it’s a shorted coil.

-                4. If there is not access to the normal signal voltage then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.
+                4. If there is no access to the normal signal voltage:
+                    > Then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.

             3.  #### Signal and solenoid are OK, Check for hydraulic problems.

-                1. If the load does not move when valve is actuated
+                1. If the load does not move when valve is actuated manually:
-                    > manually, then the trouble is lack of oil pressure
+                    > Then the trouble is one of the following:
+                    > a.
+Valve is stuck
-                    > at the valve or a jam at the actuator or blown out
+                    > b.
+Lack of oil pressure at the valve input
+                    > c.
+Lack of oil pressure at the actuator input
-                    > seals.
-Igor advises to check for blown out seals
+                    > d.
+Blown out seals in the cylinder or actuator
-                    > before checking valves and regulators so as to
-                    > prevent miss-diagnosing a valve as the problem.
+                    > Check for blown out seals on cylinders before checking valves so as to prevent miss-diagnosing a valve as the problem.

-                2. Check for damaged seals in the cylinder where oil or
+                3. Check for damaged seals in the cylinder
-                    > air may be leaking through instead of moving the
+                    > Oil may be leaking past seals instead of moving the load.
-                    > load.
-If air or oil is coming out of the exhaust
-                    > when the piston is at full stroke or not moving
-                    > then the seals or the ram is damaged.
+                    > If oil is coming out of the exhaust when the piston is at full stroke or not moving then the seals or the ram is damaged.

-                    3. Generally, open a hose connection at the actuator input 1st, then the actuator exhaust, then the valve, and finally the pump to check for oil flow.
-This also bleeds the line of air if that is the problem.
+                    > Generally, open a hose connections to check for flow at the actuator input 1st, then the actuator exhaust, then the valve, and finally the pump to check for oil flow.

-                        1. If oil flows to the valves input, then check that no oil comes out the output when the cylinder is at the end of travel or if it is not moving.
-If oil comes out at the end of travel or if the cylinder is not moving then the seals are blown.
+                    > If oil flows to the valves input, then check that no oil comes out the output when the cylinder is at the end of travel or if it is not moving.
+If oil comes out at the end of travel or when the cylinder is not moving then the seals are blown.

-                        2. If no oil flows to the input of the actuator, then check that the valve is moving.
+                    > If no oil flows to the input of the actuator, then check that the valve is moving.
 We may think we hear the valve moving as the solenoid is activated but removing the output hose to see if oil or air comes out will tell us for sure that the valve is moving.

-                        3. If everything checks out so far, then there is probably a jam at the load.
+                    > If everything checks out so far, then there is probably a jam at the load.

-                    4. Actuate the cylinders and loads by hand to see if there is a jam.
+                    > Actuate the cylinders and loads by hand to see if there is a jam.

-                        1. Disconnect hoses from the cylinder and
-                            > disconnect the load from the cylinder as
-                            > well.
-Then attempt to move the load and
-                            > the piston independently to see if either
-                            > of are jammed.
+                    >  Disconnect hoses from the cylinder and disconnect the load from the cylinder as well.
+Then attempt to move the load and the piston independently to see if either of are jammed.